 Facial hair can grow haphazardly, making it tricky to keep it lying flat.

-There is a lot to know about mustache combs, and there are a number of them out there to choose from.
-Here are three of the best all-around mustache combs available today.
+There is a lot to know about these combs, and there are a number of them out there to choose from.

-Although made of hard plastic, this mustache comb doesn’t snag your beard, even if it’s curly or kinky, so it’s very enjoyable to use.
+Although made of hard plastic, the Marbeian Boulevard Comb doesn’t snag your beard, even if it’s curly or kinky, so it’s very enjoyable to use.

 You can even use it to apply oil or balm to your beard or mustache.
 The manufacturer recently improved its design, but the size remained the same – 2.8 inches.